microsoft/Accera/docs/Install/Building_on_Windows.md

 ### Build and install Accera

-From a command line that has Python in the path, such as an Anaconda Command Prompt, run the `build.bat` script to install dependencies and build the Accera Python package.
+From the command line that has Python in the path, such as an Anaconda Command Prompt, run the `build.bat` script to install dependencies and build the Accera Python package.
 Replace `<path_to_accera>` with the path to the cloned Accera repository.

 ```shell
 cd <path_to_accera>
 build.bat
 ```

-Update or install the resulting `.whl` file from the `dist` sudirectory.
+Update or install the resulting `.whl` file from the `dist` subdirectory.
 The `--find-links` option tells pip to look at the `dist` subdirectory for the dependent packages.
- The whl filename depends on your Python version, your OS and your CPU architecture e.g.
+The whl filename depends on your Python version, your OS, and your CPU architecture.
 ```shell
 pip install -U dist\accera-0.0.1-cp37-cp37m-win_amd64.whl --find-links=dist
 ```